robotpony/w42/content/blog/2025/when-technology-gets-boring-innovation-begins.md

 `Novel → Expensive → Common → Invisible`

 **CPUs** went from the machine that filled a room to computational dust sprinkled through every device.
 When I started programming, we carefully counted clock cycles.
-Now there's more processing power in my laptop's power supply than in my first workstation.
+Now there's more processing power in my MacBook's power supply than in my first workstation.
 Think about that: the thing that just converts AC to DC has a microcontroller more powerful than the computer I learned to code on.

 **LCD screens** traveled a similar path.
 Remember when a flat-screen monitor cost $3,000?
 Now they're so cheap we stick them on refrigerators to show the weather.
 My house has screens I've never turned on.